 The PPCA staff recruit’s community volunteer advocates for people of all ages who have a developmental disability and some form of unmet need.
 People with developmental disabilities live in every neighborhood.
 We are neighbors helping neighbors.
 Most importantly, the community volunteer advocate is the protégé’s friend who shows and shares the world around them.
 With support from the PPCA staff, matches between advocates and persons with developmental disabilities are created to often form long-lasting friendships that can make all the difference in the world to an individual.

 Dr. Wolf Wolfensberger originated the concept of Citizen Advocacy in 1967.
+He believed that people who were more advantaged in life should advocate on behalf of those who were less advantaged, focusing mainly on those with a developmental disability.
 The first program modeled on his concept began in Lincoln, Nebraska in 1970.
 The ideas soon spread across this country, Canada, Great Britain and Australia.